 Review and mitigation of conflict of interest

 The President and/or CEO of Lohocla will perform the duties of the COI Official.
 The COI official will consult the Federal Demonstration Partnership website (the fdp.org/default/ (COI clearinghouse) to determine if key personnel (including subrecipients, if applicable) are at a COI-compliant entity.
 If so, they will not be required to submit a COI disclosure to Lohocla.
-Lohocla will incorporate, as part of a written agreement with a subrecipient, terms that establish that the FCOI of the subrecipient will apply to subrecipient Investigators and include time periods to meet disclosure and/or FCOI reporting requirements.
+Lohocla will incorporate, as part of a written agreement with a subrecipient, terms that establish that the FCOI of the subrecipient will apply to subrecipient investigators and include time periods to meet disclosure and/or FCOI reporting requirements.
 Subrecipient institutions who rely on their FCOI policy must report identified Financial Conflicts of Interest to Lohocla in sufficient time to allow Lohocla to report the FCOI to the NIH in order to meet its reporting obligations.
-For each individual who is not at a COI-compliant entity, during November of each fiscal year, the Comptroller will provide the individual with a copy of the above conflict of interest information, and will obtain a Financial Conflict of Interest (FCOI) Form (appended).
-The completed forms will be forwarded to the COI Official for review and investigation if deemed warranted.
+For each individual who is not at a COI-compliant entity, during November of each fiscal year, the comptroller will provide the individual with a copy of the above conflict of interest information and will obtain a Financial Conflict of Interest (FCOI) Form (appended).
+The completed forms will be forwarded to the COI official for review and investigation if deemed warranted.
 In instances where further investigation is pursued, the COI will form a FCOI Review Committee.
 The committee will determine if a COI occurs and will take steps to mitigate the conflict.
 All steps performed and decisions made will be documented.
 If Lohocla determines that an FCOI exists, an initial report will be submitted to NIH in a timely manner, providing the required information, using the eRA Commons FCOI Module.
 The report will include the management plan to mitigate risk.
-Lohocla will also submit an annual FCOI report to the NIH through the eRA Commons FCOI Module at the end of each year, until an FCOI no longer exists.
-When requested, Lohocla will promptly make information available to NIH relating to any Investigator disclosure of financial interests and Lohocla’s review of, and response to, such disclosure, whether or not it resulted in determination of an FCOI.
-Lohocla will make certain information available concerning identified FCOI held by senior/key personnel as defined in the regulation via a publicly accessible website or by a written response to any requestor within five business days of a request, and update such information as specified in the regulation.
-Lohocla’s FCOI Policy will be published on the company website, and will be included as part of the policy manual, in accordance with 45 CFR part 94.4.
+Lohocla will also submit an annual FCOI report to the NIH through the eRA Commons FCOI Module at the end of each year, until a FCOI no longer exists.
+When requested, Lohocla will promptly make information available to NIH relating to any investigator disclosure of financial interests and Lohocla’s review of, and response to, such disclosure, whether or not it resulted in determination of an FCOI.
+Lohocla will make certain information available concerning identified FCOI held by senior/key personnel as defined in the regulation via a publicly accessible website or by a written response to any requester within five business days of a request, and update such information as specified in the regulation.
+Lohocla’s FCOI Policy will be published on the company website and will be included as part of the policy manual, in accordance with 45 CFR part 94.4.